Sven Botman

 Sven Adriaan Botman (born 12 January 2000) is a Dutch professional footballer who plays primarily as a centre-back for club Newcastle United.
 He has represented the Netherlands at youth levels under-15 through under-21.

 Club career

 Ajax

 On 23 June 2018, Botman made his debut for the senior team of Ajax in a friendly against VVSB.
-He made his Eerste Divisie debut for Jong Ajax on 17 August 2018 in a game against Roda JC Kerkrade.
+He made his Eerste Divisie debut for Jong Ajax on 17 August 2018 in a game against Roda JC.